bitkeeper/zif.sedna/src/zif/sedna/README.txt

 Let's start with an xquery that does not need to access any documents.
-The result of a query is an iterator that may only be accessed once.  result.value empties that iterator into a single python unicode string.
+The result of a query is a generator that may only be accessed once.  result.value empties that generator into a single python unicode string.
 You may iterate the result and hold it in a list, or use the items as they are generated.
 Items in a result are python unicode strings, unless it makes sense for the result to be a boolean, e.g., updates, inserts, deletes. zif.sedna's protocol will